vinoekat/The-landscape-of-cellular-clearence-systems-across-human-tissues/README.md

 # Expression of ALP and UPS across human tissues
 This repository contains data, code, and analysis as described in the paper "The landscape of cellular clearance systems across human tissues and cell types is shaped by tissue-specific proteome needs" by Ekaterina Vinogradov, Lior Ravkaie, Bar Edri, Juman Jubran, Anat Ben-Zvi and Esti Yeger-Lotem
-# Article results
+# Article results and pipeline
 ## Pipeline code
 The main code was written in python.
 Correlations, differential analysis and graphical representation was performed using R. The code used to generate article figures can be found in the "Analytical pipeline" folder.
 To utilize scripts download the desired script with the relevant source files.
 The list of the required files is detailed at the top of the script.
 ## Source files and code
-The source files needed for all scripts and source file code can be found on Zenode.
+The source files needed for all scripts and source file code can be found on Zenode - https://zenodo.org/uploads/13626365.
 ## Graphical pipeline
 Scripts used to create each type of plot can be found in the "Graphical pipeline" folder.
 ## Output files